-Sure, there are a lot of iconic American mountain towns—and Members can access nearly all of them.
-But Jackson Hole is having a serious moment.
-With the majestic Teton Mountain Range as your dare-to-look-away backdrop and a cowboy culture that hasn’t been over-gentrified, there are many reasons why urbanites are flocking to this masculine mountain haven.
+There are a lot of iconic American mountain towns, but Jackson Hole is having a serious moment.
+With the majestic Teton Mountain Range as your dare-to-look-away backdrop and a cowboy culture that actually still feels authentic, there are many reasons why urbanites are flocking to this majestic mountain haven.
 Here’s how to get in all the action.

 Though not for the faint of heart, adventurists can get the lay of the land via a tandem paragliding flight over the heart of Jackson.
-Just what will you see?
-Craggy peaks, a birds’-eye view of downtown’s storied streets, and, if you’re lucky, maybe even a herd of elk.
+(Like we said—make it count.)
+You’ll see craggy peaks, a birds’-eye view of downtown’s storied streets, and, if you’re lucky, a herd of elk.

-Your first night on the town includes New American cuisine at the Snake River Grill, a Jackson institution for 25+ years.
-After dinner, any proper visit to Jackson must include a cocktail at the famous Million Dollar Cowboy Bar.
-Located along one of Jackson’s main drags, sidle up to an antique bar atop authentic saddle seats and take in town’s cowboy lore.
+For your first night on the town, check out the Snake River Grill, a Jackson institution for 25+ years.
+(Their steak tartare pizza is famous in its own right.)
+After dinner, it's cocktail time at the famous Million Dollar Cowboy Bar, located along one of Jackson’s main drags.
+Step through the saloon-style doors, sidle up to an antique bar atop authentic saddle seats and take in town’s cowboy lore.

-After a cup of joe at Cowboy Coffee Co., it’s off to the Jackson Hole Farmers Market, held Saturdays (through September 25, 8 a.m.-12 p.m.).
-Here, you’ll find seasonal produce, artisanal meats and cheeses, organic juice and kombucha, and more.
+After a cup of joe at Cowboy Coffee Co., it’s off to the Jackson Hole Farmers Market, held Saturdays (through September 24, 8 a.m.-12 p.m.).
+You’ll find seasonal produce, artisanal meats and cheeses, organic juice and kombucha, and more.
 Afterward, take a relaxing yoga glass at Teton Yoga Shala, located at the base of the Teton Mountain Range.

-Time to unplug and reboot at the spectacular Amangani Resort and Spa.
+No power trip is complete without a little R&R, and the Amangani Resort and Spa is the perfect place to unplug and reboot.
 The signature, three-hour Nourishing Journey begins with a massage ritual incorporating the Ayurvedic Marma Points Therapy, a jade-powder body polish and wrap, and a hydrating facial to combat altitude.

-Your Concierge will secure a table at the hip Glorietta, an Italian outpost at the Anvil Hotel.
+Have your Concierge secure a table at the hip Glorietta, an Italian outpost at the Anvil Hotel.
 Expect a buzzy ambiance and mouth-watering dishes by the talented Chef Mac Jarvis (who rose to acclaim at David Chang’s Las Vegas Momofuku), plus an inspired cocktail menu created by New York’s Death and Co.

 When visiting in summer and fall, whitewater rafting or a scenic float trip on the storied Snake River beckons.
 Whether in search of a mellow ride with kids or a rowdy tackle of the famous Lunch Counter or Big Kahuna rapids, boating the scenic canyons is unforgettable.

 Tee time is all the more fun at altitude, considering your golf ball flies farther over scenic greens.
-The Jackson Hole Golf & Tennis Club is tops—an 18-hole course first purchased by Laurance Rockefeller and re-designed by Robert Trent Jones Jr. Next up, it’s time to hit the shops.
+The Jackson Hole Golf & Tennis Club is tops—an 18-hole course first purchased by Laurance Rockefeller and re-designed by Robert Trent Jones Jr. Next up, hit the shops.
 Just where to?
-JD High Country Outfitters has everything you could ever need in the mountains.
-And if looking for a bottle of bubbly to take back to the residence, shop for gourmet specialties and rare vintages at Bin 22, which serves Spanish tapas, too.
+JD High Country Outfitters is stocked with everything you could ever need in the mountains.
+In the market for culinary (and/or bubbly) treats?
+Shop for gourmet specialties and rare vintages at Bin 22, which serves Spanish tapas, too.

-Tuck into the casual and family-friendly Sidewinders Tavern, known for comfort food like Sidewinder pretzels and cast-iron jajepeno poppers.
-Alternatively, indulge in a private chef-prepared meal and S’mores while you and your family and friends watch the sun dip beneath Jackson’s rugged peaks.
+Tuck into the casual and family-friendly Sidewinders Tavern, known for comfort food like "S"idewinder pretzels and wings.
+Alternatively, indulge in a private chef-prepared meal and S’mores while you and your special crew watch the sun dip beneath Jackson’s rugged peaks.